Biography

 Labaranyau: Was it challenging for you to reintegrate into the industry?

 Hadiza Kabara: Not at all.
 An actress is an actress forever.
 Without question, there have been significant changes in the production of films over the years.
-However since I was able to fit in with the new style with ease, this did not present a problem for me.

 I must admit that I was warmly welcomed by my colleagues, who have also been incredibly supportive.
 We just carried on from where we had left off.